 - There is no simple way to explain this complicated matter,

-- Most information that can be found, is related to cosmetics (shampoo, conditioner, skin care, etc).
-Rarely, if ever, has there been any research to the effect of ingredients in cleaners on the material of sex toys.
+- Most information that can be found on the ingredients, is related to cosmetics (shampoo, conditioner, skin care, etc).
+Rarely, if ever, has any research been conducted to the effect of ingredients in cleaners on the material of sex toys.

 - On top of that, the real question is what happens if residues of cleaner stay on your toy, and be transferred to your intimate parts.

 That’s why this hasn’t become a whimsical piece of reading.
 Sorry.

 Whatever anyone says, toy cleaner never (NEVER, you hear?!) replaces a good and thorough cleaning of your toy.
 It’s like using dry shampoo for your hair.
 At some point you must wash it off under the shower.
 That is why you should always use your toy cleaner together with a good washing, for example as a replacement for soap.

 When your legs are still shaking from that intense orgasm you just had, you probably don’t feel like stumbling into the shower to wash your toy.
 But it probably goes to far to just throw the toy back in the night stand, still containing all the bodily fluids and lube.
 In that case you could use some toy cleaner and a (moist) cloth.
 Every now and then, you’d still have to clean the toy with (running) water though.

 Another time when toy cleaners can come in handy, is when you share your toy with multiple persons.
 Let’s just say you have a threesome, or group sex, or you are a swinger.
 Every time you will switch partners, you should clean your toy.
 In this case, you might want to use a toy cleaner.

 Also on holidays sex toy cleaners can be convenient.
 You might not have the same cleaning methods at hand as you do at home.

 But the best way to use toy cleaner is as a replacement of soap.
 Anyway, I strongly advice you to clean your toys properly every now and again.